braydengramse/Fabric.SharedSettings/README.md

 The `.editorconfig` file allows a development team to share consistent coding style rules between different editors and IDEs independent of platform.

 To apply the shared `.editorconfig` settings to your project, move the `.editorconfig` file from the `SharedSettings` folder into the root folder of your repository.
-You can create other `.editorconfig` files in individual project folders to override these settings.
+You can create other `.editorconfig` files in subfolders to override these settings, or you can use glob definitions in the root .editorconfig to change the settings for files matching specific patterns.

 For more details, see https://editorconfig.org/